ScottCowling/shifter-gamepad/README.md

 # shifter-gamepad
- Convert a truck shifter (or other device) into a usb gamepad for games like Euro Truck Simulator 2.
+ Convert a truck shifter into a usb gamepad for games like Euro Truck Simulator 2 and American Truck Simulator.

 # Why?
  Simulation games revolve around realism and experience.
-Euro Truck Simulator 2 and American Truck Simulator are even more fun with manual shifting, and having the real shifter switches for split (L/H) and range (1-3 > 4-6 | 1-4 > 5-8) for shifting makes the experience more immersive and fun.
+Euro Truck Simulator 2 and American Truck Simulator are even more fun with manual shifting, and having a shifter with switches for H-shifting e.g. range and split, like on real manual trucks makes it much more immersive and interesting.

 # How?
- This project is using Arduino's HID library (and NicoHood's HID Project) alongisde an Arduino compatible microcontroller with Native USB support e.g. 32u4 or samd21 chip based controllers.
+ This project is using Arduino's HID library and NicoHood's HID Project alongisde an Arduino compatible microcontroller with Native USB support e.g. 32u4 or samd21 chip based controllers.
+This project was built with the Adafruit Trinket M0, a samd21 based controller.
 For more details on controllers, see NicoHood's GitHub Repository and its excellent Wiki with lots of detail and examples on coding for this kind of project. https://github.com/NicoHood/HID

 # Requirements
 - A microcontroller with Native USB supported by the NicoHood HID Project and Arduino HID.
 See the link to NicoHood's HID Project Wiki for more information about compatible devices.
 I used and recommend an Adafruit Trinket M0 for use in a truck shifter project like this one.
 Its very small but plenty fast, making it the perfect choice for a clean finished product.
 (Yours will look better than mine).
 If you use a larger controller, it will still work, but will have to be in a box outside the shifter, whereas I wanted mine to be concealed within the shifter itself.